 Study area SIB crosses the Novaya Zemlya islands north of Siberia and is defined by a mixture of open ocean and partially snow/ice covered land surfaces.
 According to both Calipso and CC4CL, it is completely cloud covered.

-In case of single-layer cloudiness, CC4CL CTH agrees very well with Calipso (sector 1 and, in particular, sector 3).
+In the event of single-layer cloudiness, CC4CL CTH agrees very well with Calipso (sector 1 and, in particular, sector 3).
 The CTH difference between CC4CL retrievals increases in the presence of overlapping clouds (sector 2).
-There are optically thin but vertically thick ($\approx$4 km) clouds in sector 2.
-For these the retrieved CTH is considerably underestimated by $\approx$6 km, which is probably a result of lower layer contributions that ``contaminate'' the satellite signals.
+There are optically thin but vertically thick ($\sim$4 km) clouds in sector 2.
+For these the retrieved CTH is considerably underestimated by $\sim$6 km, which is probably a result of lower layer contributions that ``contaminate'' the satellite signals.
 Overall, about \load{phase_match_calipso_CC4CL_SIB_layer0}62.3 \% of CC4CL pixels agree with Calipso phase.
 Phase mismatch occurs in cases of single layer optically thin clouds (sector 2) and, less frequently, stratiform cloudiness (sector 3).

 \vspace{5mm}\underline{\textit{Case study AFR}}\vspace{2mm}

-Study area AFR is located over the Gulf of Guinea and Western Africa, thus containing open ocean and snow/ice free land surfaces.
-As we excluded AATSR data, about 10 times more pixel collocations with Calipso are available (n = 1181) than for the Arctic cases.
+Study area AFR is located over the Gulf of Guinea and Western Africa, containing open ocean and snow/ice free land surfaces.
+As we excluded AATSR data, about 10 times more pixel collocations with Calipso are available (n = 1181) than for previous cases.
 Additionally, measurements contain tropical and coastal cloud systems such as extensive low-level stratiform cloudiness and continental deep convection (\cref{fig:RGB_10241345}).

-In general, the quantitative and qualitative agreement between CC4CL and Calipso CTH is remarkable.
+In general, the quantitative and qualitative agreement between CC4CL and Calipso CTH is impressive, compared to the performance of existing algorithms.
 CC4CL data track the spatial pattern of continental CTH very well (sector 3), which increases northwards and shows some small scale variability beyond 8\textdegree\ N. However, CC4CL underestimates CTH of vertically thick clouds and instead places the cloud top at a layer's vertical centre.
 The height of the stratiform cloud field is almost identical for CC4CL and Calipso, although CTH of near-surface stratiform clouds is overestimated below thin high cirrus (sector 1).
-For the small layer located at 4 km height at $\approx$ 6.7\textdegree\ S and the thin high cirrus layer around 2\textdegree\ S, MODIS retrieval values differ somewhat from CC4CL AVHRR and Calipso.
+For the small layer located at 4 km height at $\sim$ 6.7\textdegree\ S and the thin high cirrus layer around 2\textdegree\ S, MODIS retrieval values differ somewhat from CC4CL AVHRR and Calipso.
 Again, the phase of optically thick clouds is retrieved very well, which however is not the case for the thin ice cirrus clouds.
 Generally, CC4CL and the AVHRR heritage channel dataset are almost entirely insensitive to the very high, thin cloud layer in sector 1 (covering stratiform clouds) and 2 (covering the sea surface).
 Here, CC4CL is rather driven by contributions from very low clouds or the sea surface.

 \subsubsection{Validation summary}